lambertbrady/alaska-website/README.md

 This is why, as mentioned above, the *timeSteps* value is calculated linearly.
 These *timeSteps* are directly correlated to the size of scroll increments applied using *window.scrollBy*.
 For small scroll distances, these increments need to be smaller to avoid visible jumps.
 Conversely, larger scroll distances need larger increments to avoid sluggishness from too many calculations.
 The larger jumps are less noticable due to faster scroll speeds and larger distances traveled.

 In other words, the size of a scroll increment is directly proportional to the distance that needs to be scrolled.
 I thoroughly enjoyed tinkering with the equations to make the animation look as smooth as possible in as many situations as possible.

+<a name="target">[Back up!](#top)</a>

 # Back End